chriswblake/introduction-to-github/steps/2-commit-a-file.md

 6. In this lesson, we'll ignore the other fields and click **Commit changes**.

-6. Upon creating the branch, our bot started checking your work.
-After a moment, you will see the response as a comment.
+7. Wait a moment for the bot to check your work.
+You will see a comment with progress info and the next lesson.

 <details>
 <summary>Having trouble? 🤷</summary><br/>